MNCTTY/cv/tensorflow/README.md

 * ready folders **data** and **training** in its final form
 * even **weights**, but they are not well

-Also I have *some kind* of my own object detection guide, written far away from formal and literature languge.
-So, I do not recommend read it yet.
+Also I have *some kind* of my own **object detection guide**, written far away from formal and literature languge.
+So, *I do not recommend* read it yet.
 When I have an opportunity to walk this path again, I'll change it and make it perfect and exemplary.

 ---
 ### Some usefull links: